markedwinharvey/proto/readme.md

 <h4>proto</h4>
 <h5>a web app prototype generator</h5>

-`proto` is a web app prototype generator for creating a basic html/css/javascript/jquery/python framework for web apps, packaged with a python server set to run on localhost.
+<b>proto</b> is a web app prototype generator for creating a basic html/css/javascript/jquery/python
+framework for web apps, packaged with a python server set to run on localhost.

-By placing a simple function in .bashrc, the script can be run from any directory.
+The app generator can be run from any directory by placing a simple script in .bashrc:

 In .bashrc: